hamburgerEngine/hamburgerEngine/docs/BUILDING.md

 Install Visual Studio Community 2019 (or 2022) and make sure to install the "Desktop development with C++" workload.

-Double click on the hamburger-engine.sln file to open the project in the VisualC folder.
+Double click on the hamburger-engine.sln file to open the project in the platforms/VisualC folder.

 Press F5 to build and run the engine.